-- Standing Directions 2018 under the FMA and associated instructions and guidance; - Financial Reporting Directions (FRDs)2; - Financial Reporting Operations Framework (FROF) and Resource Management Framework (RMF); and - the Model Report for Victorian Government Departments, which is revised and issued annually.
+- Standing Directions 2018 under the FMA and associated instructions and guidance; - Financial Reporting Directions (FRDs)2; - Resource Management Framework (RMF); and - the Model Report for Victorian Government Departments, which is revised and issued annually.

 Effective from 1 July 2019, the RMF has combined and replaced the Budget Operations Framework and the Performance Management Framework to communicate one comprehensive framework that underpins the budget funding and accountability processes for Victorian Government departments.
-The Financial Reporting Operations Framework remains unchanged.
+From 1 July 2020, the Financial Reporting Operations Framework (FROF) has been discontinued.
+The material contained in the FROF has either been incorporated into the FRDs and related guidance documents, incorporated into the RMF or retired.

-Further information on the RMF can be found at www.dtf.vic.gov.au/financial-management-government.
+Further information on the RMF can be found at www.dtf.vic.gov.au/planning-budgeting-and-financial-reporting-frameworks/resource-management-framework

-Diagram 1: 2019-20 annual financial publication cycle
+Diagram 1: 2020-21 annual financial publication cycle